Our Winchester office has been named ‘Architectural Practice of the Year’ at the South Coast Property Awards 2017.

-Judging was based on “innovative approaches to developing high-quality BIM-led information for build, evidenced by a successful project or portfolio of schemes”, with McCarthy & Stone, the UK’s leading retirement living developer and sponsor of the award, commenting:
+Judging was based on “innovative approaches to developing high-quality BIM-led information for build, evidenced by a successful project or portfolio of schemes”.
+McCarthy & Stone, sponsor of the award, commented:

 “We believe practices which show that BIM is at the centre of their delivery put themselves at the forefront of the industry – both at a regional and national level – and their ability to face the challenges of this dynamic industry can only be good for clients.”

 Our £22.8m University of Chichester scheme provides new engineering and digital creative technology facilities.
-The scheme, which is intended to attract between 1,200 to 1,500 students to Bognor, proposes a TV production studio, a green room and a CDIO (create, design, implement and operate) centre.
+The scheme, intended to attract between 1,200 to 1,500 students to Bognor, proposes a TV production studio, a green room and a Create, Design, Implement and Operate (CDIO) centre.

 There is also a machine shop, welding area, fabricating laboratory with a 3D printer and engineering workshops.

 The planned centre will enable 33 new degree courses to be offered by the university, including maths, electronic engineering, digital design and computer animation.